Also called: Reye's Syndrome

 - irritability or aggressive behavior

 Other symptoms include changes in vision, trouble hearing, and abnormal speech.
-In the later stages, a child may:
+In the later stages, a child might:

 - behave irrationally